 Steve recommended that the Office for People with Developmental Disabilities, (OPWDD) add more money into the budget and adjust the rates system it uses for supported employment, which is challenging to organizations in the disability services field.
 He also recommended that additional money should be provided to Adult Career and Continuing Education Services-Vocational Rehabilitation, (ACCES-VR), which assists individuals with disabilities to achieve and maintain employment and to support independent living through training, education, rehabilitation, and career development.

 Each Person Has a Voice

-Today, more than ever before, people with disabilities are speaking for themselves and making choices to effect the direction of their own lives.
-Whether a person meets with their legislators to discuss their concerns, or simply expressing themselves through creative means, self-advocates continue to prove that they are empowered to act as agents of social change.
+Today, more than ever before, people with disabilities are speaking for themselves and making choices to affect the direction of their own lives.
+Whether a person meets with their legislators to discuss their concerns, or simply express themselves through creative means, self-advocates continue to prove that they are empowered to act as agents of social change.